stormchaserroleplaying/stormchaserRPG/Spells/2/Charms/index.md

 # Charms

+## Beckon
+*2nd level Charm*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** 60 Feet<br>
+**Components:** V, S, M *(An article of attractive clothing which you are wearing.)*<br>
+**Duration:** Sustained, up to 1 minute

+You weave magic into an alluring command, enrapturing those around you.
+Make a charm attack vs the Wisdom defense of one creature within range that you can see.
+On a hit, the target becomes obsessed with being near you.
+During this time, it cannot willingly move further away from you and if it does not begin its turn adjacent to you, it must use at least 1 action to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) toward you, expending at least half of its movement to do so.
+This effect cannot compel a creature to cross through dangerous terrain nor willingly harm itself to make this movement, such as by running off a cliff.

+**At Higher Levels:** When you cast this spell using more than 2 mana, you may choose an additional target for each additional mana spent.

 ## Crown of Madness
 *2nd level Charm*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 120 feet<br>
+**Range:** 120 Feet<br>
 **Components:** V, S<br>
 **Duration:** Sustained

 Make a charm attack vs the Wisdom defence of one humanoid of your choice that you can see within range.
 On a hit, it becomes [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) by you for the duration.
 While the target is [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) in this way, a twisted crown of jagged iron appears on its head and a madness glows in its eyes.

-When you cast this spell and as part of the action to [sustain](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/Casting/Duration/#sustaining-spells) the spell, you can designate another creature that the [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) target must attempt to [strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) on each of its turns.
+When you cast this spell and as part of the action to [Sustain](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/Casting/Duration/#sustaining-spells) the spell, you can designate another creature that the [charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) target must attempt to [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) on each of its turns.
 The target can act normally on its turn if you choose no creature or if none are within its attack range.

 A creature affected by this spell can make a Wisdom defense check vs your charm skill at the end of each of its turns.
 On a success, the spell ends.